 The beautiful surroundings of the facility left me awestruck.
 It is common to see hummingbirds buzzing to and from the stunning display of native plants in the Wildlife Gardens.
 Native birds and ducks flit and waddle among the many unique rock sculptures found in the Magical Field of Stones.
 Turtles bask on a log in the pond soaking up the warm sun, while also enjoying the gentle spray provided by the nearby fountain.
 While meandering the grounds my senses were able to delight in a full feast.
 I found myself smiling and completely at ease in the tranquil setting…even with my two children in tow.

 If you are looking for a unique educational experience in a beautiful setting while in the Parksville area, the North Island Wildlife Recovery Centre is the place to go!

 Located near Parksville, the Wildlife Recovery Centre is found on 1240 Leffler Road in Errington.

 Public viewing hours are from 9:00 AM – 4:30 PM daily.

-For up to date information, please visit the website of NIWRA.
+For up to date information, including admission prices, please visit the website of NIWRA.